logologo

 Does having Desi heritage affect my UK visa application?

-No. UK visa applications are assessed on individual merit under the Immigration Rules.
-Your cultural or ethnic background does not affect the outcome.
-What matters is whether you meet the specific requirements of the visa route you are applying under, such as the salary threshold, sponsor requirements, and English language test for the Skilled Worker visa.
+Not at all.
+Applications are assessed on individual merit under the Immigration Rules.
+Your background is irrelevant to the decision.
+What matters is whether you meet the requirements of your chosen route: salary threshold, sponsor licence, English language, and so on.

 Related Terms